Back to Blogs

 Pea Porridge

-Included amongst the latest Michelin Star 2021 award winners, Pea Porridge was opened by Justin Sharp and his wife Jurga in October 2009.
+Michelin starred Pea Porridge was opened by Justin Sharp and his wife Jurga in October 2009.
 Located on the edge of the historic town centre, the restaurant comprises three unpretentious dining rooms with rustic tables and exposed brick work.
 Nose-to-tail dishes are a regular staple on the menu, which changes almost every day.
 Pea Porridge is the first restaurant in Suffolk to achieve a Michelin star since the late 1970s.

 Karine Canevet co-owner of Maison Bleue with her husband chef patron, Pascal Canevet, received the Michelin Guide 2021 Sommelier Award.
 Cooking here is classically French but with modern touches in a converted 17th century town centre house.